priyamnagar/TV_Script_Generator/README.md

 3. Optimizer : Adam optimizer

 ### Usage
-To use the code, execute all the cells in CharRNN.ipynb and send the required arguments in generate function.
+To use the code, execute all the cells in dlnd_tv_script_generation.ipynb and send the required arguments in generate function.

       generate(trained_rnn, vocab_to_int[prime_word + ':'], int_to_vocab, token_dict, vocab_to_int[pad_word], gen_length)